 6. Nothing is truer than Calmness breeds calmness

 Nothing is more sensitive than an infant.
 They are most sensitive towards their parents.
-For them every single interaction they encounter has an educational experience attached to it.
-A crying baby just want the same as all of us adults do when we cry — simply to be heard, be understood, and then helped if and where it is possible.
-There are times when all they will need is our calming support to allow them to fully express their feelings.
+For them, every single interaction they encounter has an educational experience attached to it.
+A crying baby wants just the same as we do when we cry.
+Simply to be heard.
+Be understood.
+Helped if and where it is possible.
+There are going to be times when all they need is our calming support.
+Allowing them to fully express their feelings.

 “Do not start crazy tricks.
 Infants do not need them at any age, and neither do you.
-Do not make babies dependent on distractions that you do not want them to depend on later. …Your baby will learn to be calm from a calm parent in a calm atmosphere.” –Gerber
+Do not make babies dependent on distractions.
+Exactly what you do not want them to depend on later. …Your baby will learn to be calm from a calm parent in a calm atmosphere.” –Gerber

 7. It is through a gentleness, listening calmly, observation, honesty and acceptance that bonding can occur.